How in the Federalist Papers James Madison Argued Against Democracy in Favor of a Republic

 WASHINGTON — U.S. officials are anxiously watching the French presidential election, aware that the outcome of the vote on Sunday could scramble President Biden’s relations with Europe and reveal dangerous fissures in Western democracy. – New York Times

-This is a misuse of the term democracy, and a republic is a correct word for a system where representatives are voted for.
+This is a misuse of the term democracy.
+A republic is a correct word for a system where representatives are voted for.
 However, the elites constantly use the term “democracy” to show that political systems are more controlled by the public than they are.

-Secondly, the US is not a democracy; it is also categorized as a republic, and the term democracy does not appear anywhere in the constitution.
-Elites use enormous amounts of money to influence elections with high degrees of success.
+Secondly, the US is not a democracy; it is also categorized as a republic, and the term democracy does not appear anywhere in the Constitution.
+Elites use money to influence elections with high degrees of success.
 Therefore, the US questionably meets the standards of being a republic.
 A proper republican government would remove money from the equation and allow unadulterated voting for representatives.

 The Term Democracy in The Federalist Papers